junxit/us-congress-code/title-17/chapter-1/sec-104a.md

 ### Effective Date

-Section effective on the date the North American Free Trade Agreement enters into force with respect to the United States [Jan.
-1, 1994], see section 335(a) of Pub.
-L. 103–182, set out in an Effective Date of 1993 Amendment note under section 1052 of Title 15, Commerce and Trade.
+Section effective on the date the North American Free Trade Agreement enters into force with respect to the United States (Jan.
+1, 1994), see section 335(a) of Pub.
+L. 103–182, formerly set out in an Effective Date of 1993 Amendment note under section 1052 of Title 15, Commerce and Trade.

 ### Uruguay Round Agreements: Entry Into Force